gitjmc/gitjmc.github.io/_posts/2025-02-08-home-system-control.md

 - For remote access, use **Tailscale** or **Cloudflare Tunnel** instead of exposing ports.
 - Implement **automated alerts** (e.g., Telegram/Email notifications for leaks or device failures).

-Let me know if you want help with code snippets, circuit diagrams, or specific configurations! 😊

-## Learn More

-For more knowledge about Jekyll posts, visit the [Jekyll Docs: Posts](https://jekyllrb.com/docs/posts/).